Continuous Bayesian Model Selection for Multivariate Causal Discovery: CGP-CDE: Causal Gaussian Process Conditional Density Estimators

 As stated in \cref{sec:bms_cd}, our decision rule is to pick the causal graph with the highest posterior probability.
 For this, we need to calculate the log marginal likelihood for every variable in our model (\cref{eq:full_marg_like}).
 To find the log marginal likelihood, we must integrate over the priors of $\mathbf{f}$ and $\mathbf{W}$, \(\log p(\vx_i|\mathbf{X}_{\mathrm{PA}_{\graph^{\mathbf{A}}}(i)}, \vsigma_i, \vtheta_i, \phi_i)\) is given as

 Calculating this marginal likelihood is analytically intractable due to the non-linear dependence of \(\mathbf{f}_i\) on the latent term \(\mathbf{w}_i\).
-We thus use variational inference, with variational posteriors $q$, to optimise a tractable lower bound to the marginal likelihood (details and derivation as well as how we handle the rest of the hyperparameters are in \cref{app:lower_bound derivation}).
+We thus use variational inference, with variational posteriors $q$, to optimise a tractable lower bound to the marginal likelihood (details and derivation as well as handling of other hyperparameters are in \cref{app:lower_bound derivation}).
 We denote the full lower bound for all variables as \(\mathcal{L}_{\text{ELBO}}(q, \vtheta, \vsigma, \vphi)\).
 The optimisation problem is

 Maximising \(\vsigma, \vphi\), and \(q\) gives an accurate estimate of the marginal likelihood while maximising \(\vtheta\) finds the graph that maximises the posterior probability.